CityOfPhiladelphia/standards-docs/site-content/guidelines/content/How-to-write-a-blog.md

 12. FACT CHECK, FACT CHECK, FACT CHECK!
 Don’t assume that posted phone numbers are correct, name spellings are accurate, or dates and times provided are exact.
 Double-checking before the information is public is the best way to build authority and trust with our readers.

-13. Submit to for final approval.
+13. Submit for final approval.

 14. If sharing on City social media accounts (Facebook, Twitter, etc.), make sure that someone is monitoring the comments there.
 Please note that comments are turned **OFF** for all City blog posts.